AnonymousHacker1279/IWCompatibilityBridge/README.md

 ### What The Hell is That?

 WTHIT support consists of an override handler for the Pitfall block to make it appear like regular grass blocks.
+It will also display health and damage stages of damageable blocks (such as wooden spikes or barbed wire).

 **Disabling: Set the `enable_wthit` key to `false` in the configuration.**